**January 25, 2016

-An hour and a half into the meeting, the adversary finally broke down and realized that they were pushed into a corner from which there was no escape.
-Their lawyers had their head in their hands and beads of sweat were on their foreheads.
-I smelled victory.
-I had made the company roughly 42.5 billion dollars and it wasn't even 10:00 a.m. yet.
+An hour and a half into the meeting, the adversary finally broke down and realized that they had been pushed into a corner from which there was no escape.
+Their lawyers had their head in their hands and I smelled victory.
+I'd made Whitmore-Hathaway 33.5 billion dollars and it wasn't even 10:00 a.m.

-I turned to Simmons and with my eyes communicated that I was turning the meeting over to him.
-I stood up and said, "Gentlemen, it has been a pleasure working with you.
-I will leave you in the capable hands of my staff," and then I left the room.
+I turned to Simmons and with a look he knew well, communicated that I was turning the meeting over to him.
 I never bothered with the details.
 I left that to the little people.

 She was out of breath from running.
 I glanced quizzically at her.
 For crying out loud, I thought.
-I was walking in four inch heels, why she couldn't she keep up with me?
+I was walking in five inch heels, why couldn't she keep up with me?

 She gulped a large amount of air and started in again.
 "Mr. Clooney has called twice and left a message for you to call him on his private number."